 - Everything's Better with Monkeys: Bubbles the Chimp appears on MJ's shoulder after all the kids are rescued in a stage, and he's quite helpful, as he helps you to find the boss encounter before running off.

-- Guide Dang It: The game doesn't explain its own rules regarding how you can interact with the environment around Michael.
+- The game doesn't explain its own rules regarding how you can interact with the environment around Michael.
 Fire hydrants can be weaponized and emergency stairs can be lowered by the same control method, for instance.

 - Involuntary Dance: Michael's Dance Magic Smart Bomb special, which causes all enemies to dance along with him before disappearing.

 - Killer Robot: A heroic example: if you catch a shooting star, Michael will turn into one of these.

 - Moonwalk Dance: The earliest example in video games.

 - Underground Level: The caverns level from the Sega Genesis version.

 - Unexpected Gameplay Change: In the Genesis version, the last level shifts to a first-person space shooter.